Media Relations Policy

 Subject to the preceding paragraph: photography and video or audio recording by visitors to the library are generally permitted if it is strictly for personal use.
 Photography and video or audio recording for commercial purposes are permitted only if the activity has been expressly approved by the library Director.
 In order to insure that such activity would not be disruptive to, or interfere with, the library staff or customers, or be inconsistent with the library’s mission, all individuals proposing to engage in such commercial activities must request approval in writing and in advance.

-All requests to use a library facility as a setting for photography, video or audio recording are to be referred to the Public Relations Manager, who has the responsibility and authority to evaluate the requests and to monitor the recording.
+All requests to use a library facility as a setting for photography, video or audio recording are to be referred to the Communications and Marketing Manager, who has the responsibility and authority to evaluate the requests and to monitor the recording.
 Requests will be evaluated in terms of their impact on library operations and services.
-The Public Relations Manager will seek approval and make arrangements with specific library departments and personnel in advance of the approved photography or recording.
+The Communications and Marketing Manager will seek approval and make arrangements with specific library departments and personnel in advance of the approved photography or recording.

 In order to protect the rights of individual customers and to prevent disruptions, interference with staff or customers, or conduct inconsistent with the library’s mission, photographing and video or audio recording on library property are restricted as follows: